How much does it cost to build a bar?

 A LIST OF COSTS RELATED TO BAR CONSTRUCTION

-What are the other costs related to bar construction?
+What are the other costs related to bar construction budget?
 Beyond the basic investment illustrated above, the following is the likely list of costs that will also be incurred when constructing a commercial bar:

-• Finish bar design – which is discussed in another Vlog post.
+- Finish bar design – as discussed in an earlier post.

-A good budget to construct a basic bar that encompasses all of the above related construction costs $2,000 per lineal foot.
-This includes 10% for contingency, which is a necessary fund to include in every construction project.
+A good budget for constructing a basic bar that encompasses all the above related construction costs $2,200 per lineal foot.
+Always add at least 10% for contingency, which is a necessary fund to include in every construction project.
 This budget would also include a granite bar top and a moderately-priced material to finish the bar facing, such as the one shown in this photo.